 We have an effective shelf registration statement on Form S-3 for the offer and sale of up to \$400.0 million of our securities, of which approximately \$290.5 million remains available for future offerings.
-We may pursue additional funding through the sale of our securities in one or more offerings under this registration statement, however we cannot assure you that we will be able to do so on favorable terms.
+We may pursue additional funding through the sale of our securities in one or more offerings under this registration statement; however, we cannot assure you that we will be able to do so on favorable terms.
+Our ability to offer and sell our securities in a primary offering on our Form S-3 is currently limited by Instruction I.B.6 of Form S-3, commonly referred to as the "baby shelf" limitation.
 If we raise additional capital through the sale of equity or convertible debt securities, the ownership interests of our stockholders will be diluted, and the terms may include liquidation or other preferences that could adversely affect the rights of our existing stockholders.
-If we raise additional capital through the issuance of debt securities, we could incur fixed payment obligations and become subject to certain restrictive covenants, including limitations on our ability to incur additional debt and acquire or license intellectual property rights, and other operating restrictions that could restrict our ability to conduct our business.
+If we raise additional capital through the issuance of debt securities, we could incur fixed payment obligations and become subject to certain restrictive covenants, including limitations on our ability to incur additional debt and acquire or license intellectual property rights, and other operating restrictions that could restrict our ability to conduct our business

-In addition, we may receive additional capital through the exercise of outstanding warrants to purchase our stock.
-As of March 31, 2021, warrants to purchase 5,750,000 shares of our Series 1 preferred stock at an exercise price of \$130.00 per share (equivalent to \$13.00 per share of common stock) and warrants to purchase 4,149,378 shares of our common stock at an exercise price of \$6.50 per share were outstanding.
-The preferred stock warrants expire on August 21, 2026 and the common warrants expire on November 3, 2025.
+In addition, we may receive additional capital through the exercise of outstanding warrants to purchase our stock if our stock price sufficiently increases.
+As of March 31, 2022, warrants to purchase 5,750,000 shares of our Series 1 preferred stock at an exercise price of \$130.00 per share (equivalent to \$13.00 per share of common stock), warrants to purchase 4,149,378 shares of our common stock at an exercise price of \$6.50 per share and warrants to purchase 2,055,920 shares of our common stock at an exercise price of \$1.69 per share were outstanding.
+The preferred stock warrants expire on August 21, 2026 and the common warrants expire on November 3, 2025 and December 7, 2028, respectively.

-As a result of the COVID-19 pandemic and actions taken to slow its spread, the global credit and financial markets have experienced extreme volatility, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
-There can be no assurance that further deterioration in credit and financial markets and confidence in economic conditions will not occur.
+As a result of the COVID-19 pandemic, global inflation and the ongoing military conflict between Russian and Ukraine, the global credit and financial markets have experienced extreme volatility, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
+Further deterioration in credit and financial markets and confidence in economic conditions could occur.
 If equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult to obtain, more costly and/or more dilutive.
 Moreover, if we do not obtain such additional funds, there could be substantial doubt about our ability to continue as a going concern and increased risk of insolvency, which could result in a total loss of investment to our stockholders and other security holders.